netbeast/docs/README.md

 ```
 localhost:3000
 ```
-And finally just, drag and drop the folder application to the dashboard like this:
+And finally just, drag and drop the folder "app.tar.gz" to the dashboard like this:

 [IMAGEN]